 A good freelance copywriter knows how to write to reach your intended audience.
 A well-timed blog on a hot topic can help to grow your brand indirectly by providing an opportunity for interaction with your potential customers or merely giving them some free advice or suggestions to make their day better.

 By offering them something valuable – business insight, a chance to discuss their requirements or just make a comment, you open the door to future conversations.
 Most people like to get to know the people they do business with, and this is particularly so when you are a small business and your customer is local to you.
 The person behind the brand is the brand.
 If your customer feels that personal connection with you, they are much more likely to buy from you and be loyal to your company in the future.

 Sometimes what I have just described is known as content writing rather than copywriting.
-In the past, there was more of a distinction drawn, where copywriting was more overtly sales focused; looking for the reader to take some sort of action such as make a purchase, download an e-book etc. whereas content writing was more about engagement through blogs, articles and informational web pages.
+In the past, there was more of a distinction drawn, where copywriting was more overtly sales-focused; looking for the reader to take some sort of action such as make a purchase, download an e-book, whereas content writing was more about engagement through blogs, articles, and informational web pages.
 Now, copy needs to be more content driven to be effective as customers become ever more sophisticated.
 Copywriting and content writing are becoming a blended discipline.

 As a small business, it can be to stay on track with all the tasks you need to do.
-Core business is most important; it’s what brings in the revenue, but a business cannot function without admin, finance and marketing effort.
+Core business is most important; it’s what brings in the revenue, but a business cannot function without admin, finance, and marketing effort.
 Many small businesses are aware that they need to be marketing just at the very time when they are too busy to be doing marketing.
 Social media posts and blogs are vital to ensure continued interaction with your customer.
-This helps you rank on Google, but these activities can be very time consuming and require skills which small businesses may not have in-house.
+This helps you rank on Google, but these activities can be very time-consuming and require skills that small businesses may not have in-house.
 That’s where an effective copy or content writer can share the burden.

 Let me know in the comments below how you increase engagement with your customers.